 - Typical conditions to try include division by zero, blank (or no) input, empty files and the wrong kind of data (e.g. alphabetic characters where numeric are required).
 If anyone ever says of a system or the environment in which it is to operate ‘That could never happen’, it might be a good idea to test that condition, as such assumptions about what will and will not happen in the live environment are often the cause of failures.

 - A structured approach to the error-guessing technique is to list possible defects or failures and to design tests that attempt to produce them.
 These defect and failure lists can be built based on the tester’s own experience or that of other people, available defect and failure data, and from common knowledge about why software fails.

-Structure-based testing technique is also known as ‘white box testing’ or ‘glass-box’ testing technique because here the testers require knowledge of how the software is implemented, how it works.
+- Structure-based testing technique is also known as ‘white-box’ or ‘glass-box’ testing technique because here the testers require knowledge of how the software is implemented, how it works.
 [Read more…]

 Use case testing is a technique that helps us identify test cases that exercise the whole system on a transaction by transaction basis from start to finish.
 They are described by Ivar Jacobson in his book Object-Oriented Software Engineering: A Use Case Driven Approach [Jacobson, 1992].
 [Read more…]

 - State transition testing is used where some aspect of the system can be described in what is called a ‘finite state machine’.
 This simply means that the system can be in a (finite) number of different states, and the transitions from one state to another are determined by the rules of the ‘machine’.
 This is the model on which the system and the tests are based.
 [Read more…]